 This is an administrative law appeal from a decision by the director of the lowa Department of Human Services (DHS), which was affirmed on judicial review by the district court.
 The director's decision upheld the disallowance by its auditors of costs for laboratory services, x-rays, and prescription drugs traditionally included on the annual reports required to be filed by nursing homes.
 All parties agree that the costs listed on the reports had been incurred on behalf of Medicare patients for lab services, x-rays, and prescription drugs received by the patients, and had been paid by the nursing homes.
-The issue is whether the director's decision to disallow the costs is in compliance with the administrative rules governing the cost reports and whether the change in practice is within the scope of Iowa Code section 17A.19(10)(h) (2011) (providing that the court "shall reverse, modify, or grant other appropriate relief from agency action . . . if it determines that substantial rights of the person seeking judicial relief have been prejudiced because the agency action is . . . action other than a rule that is inconsistent with the agency's prior practice or precedents, unless the agency has justified that inconsistency by stating credible reasons sufficient to indicate a fair and rational basis for the inconsistency").
+The issue is whether the director's decision to disallow the costs is in compliance with the administrative rules governing the cost reports and whether the change in practice with respect to lab services and x-rays is within the scope of Iowa Code section 17A.19(10)(h) (2011) (providing that the court "shall reverse, modify, or grant other appropriate relief from agency action . . . if it determines that substantial rights of the person seeking judicial relief have been prejudiced because the agency action is . . . action other than a rule that is inconsistent with the agency's prior practice or precedents, unless the agency has justified that inconsistency by stating credible reasons sufficient to indicate a fair and rational basis for the inconsistency").
 The district court acknowledged the change, but concluded that the director had appropriately justified the inconsistency per section 17A.19(10)(h).

-Because administrative rules governing the payment rate for nursing facilities do not exclude the costs expended for Medicare Part A patient lab, x-ray, and prescription drug services, which the facilities must annually report as costs-and in the past had been considered by DHS to be "allowable costs"-we reverse and remand with directions to return this matter to the agency.
+Because administrative rules governing the payment rate for nursing facilities do not exclude the costs expended for Medicare Part A patient lab, x-ray, and prescription drug services, which the facilities must annually report as costs-and, with respect to lab services and x-rays, in the past had been considered by DHS to be "allowable costs"-we reverse and remand with directions to return this matter to the agency.